What to do

 Bring your financial documents to this meeting.

-6. Get a verification form
+6. Get the Homebuyer Education Verification form

 You must include a verification form dated within the last year, when applying to buy a home.